jmmsanpedro/mastering_git_2/readme.md.txt

 ## Hello, Git!

-New

-Remote to Local

-Local to Remote

-NEWSSS
+Let's do this!

+- This is ya boy Marnel wazzup
+- Yada yada yada